JBroks/booksy-reviews/README.md

 6. Edit review - Page containing the form that pulls a given review that was previously submitted by a user.
 User is able to amend information and resubmit the review.

-7. View review - Page that contacins all information about a given book, including review and summary.
+7. View review - Page that contains all information about a given book, including review and summary.
 Page enables user to edit/delete review, vote and comments on the review.

 8. Profile - Page containing user information, such as username, last seen (date and time), and all reviews that a given user added, commented and voted for.